-It’s that time of year, mid winter, when we start to run out of last years maple syrup and start thinking about the upcoming harvest.
-It’s not quite time yet, but with wild foods you always want to prepare ahead so you don’t miss your harvest window.
+It’s that time of year, mid winter, when we start to run out of last year’s maple syrup and start thinking about the upcoming harvest.
+Now It’s not quite time to harvest the syrup yet, but with wild foods you always want to prepare ahead so you don’t miss your harvest window.

 In the past we have tapped a few trees and wholesale ordered the majority of our maple syrup needs.
 This year my son is embarking on an adventure, inspired by a classmate, to produce all our family’s maple syrup.
 Maple syrup is our primary sweetener for baking, cooking, breakfast, etc., so this is no small task.
 As a family of 6, soon to be 7, we use a minimum of 9 gallons of maple syrup a year.
 When we are baking a lot, it comes closer to 16 gallons.
 Each gallon of syrup comes from about 40 gallons of sugar maple sap.
 That’s a lot of sap, and a lot of tree taps, considering an average of 1/2 gallon sap per tap per day, over an average season of 2 weeks.
 Needless to say, my 12 year old will not be going it alone, we are now all invested in the project.
 From marking the trees and gathering equipment, to setting the taps, collecting, and boiling down the sap, we will have a lot of work to do.

-* I think the treesaver black plastic taps are my favorite, they connect to food grade tubing that goes directly to the collection bucket.
+I think the Treesaver black plastic taps (above) are my favorite.
+They connect to food grade tubing that goes directly to the collection bucket.

-Tubes– With the treesaver taps you use food grade tubing to connect directly from the tap to the bucket.
+With the Treesaver taps you use food grade tubing to connect directly from the tap to the bucket.
 This makes it easy to keep rain water and debris out of your sap.
 The food grade tubing is available from several different suppliers.
-We have tried sterile surgical suction tubing also which fits the taps as well.
+We have tried sterile surgical suction tubing which also fits the taps well.

-Books – There are several books about making maple syrup to help you through the process.
-Following are the 2 books that we have that are exclusively about making syrup.
-They both include some recipes that we hope to try.
+Several books about making maple syrup exist to help you through the process.
+Following are the 2 books we have that are exclusively about making syrup.
+They both include some recipes we hope to try.